Gelembjuk/keyphrases/README.md

 ## KeyPhrases with Go

-Golang package to extrack key phrases from a text
+Golang package to extract key phrases from a text

 A function analyses a given text and returns a list of key phrases.
 This version works with English only.
 However, there is a way to extend for other languages